Saturday's Adjudicators

 She was a founder member of the Helios Orchestra in London and appeared with them in many concerts including the Purcell Room at the South Bank.
 She has also performed piano concertos with the Dinas Powys Orchestra including Beethoven’s Triple Concerto.

 Emma was born in Barry where she received tuition in piano, violin and voice.
 In 1999 she moved to London to study for a four year music degree at Trinity College of Music.
 During her studies she gave recitals both as a soloist and as part of ensembles in various locations in and around London, these included a College production of Stephen Sondheim’s ‘A Little Night Music’ and ‘The Philip Lawrence Awards’, a Home Office event staged in London’s West End and presented by Sir Trevor McDonald.
-Upon completion of her degree Emma moved back to Barry where she currently resides and works as a piano tutor and is accompanist for Barry Male Voice Choir, Barry Ladies Choir, Barry Choral Society and Billboard Ensemble Theatre Company for whom she is also Musical Director.
+Upon completion of her degree Emma moved back to Barry to pursue a busy career in music.
+She is the accompanist for Barry Male Voice Choir and is Musical Director for BillBoard Ensemble Theatre Company and also for Barry Community Choir (formerly Barry Choral Society).
+She runs her own private teaching practice and also works as a peripatetic teacher in Cardiff and Vale schools for the music education service CAVMS.
+She is also a busy working mother, having welcomed her first child in 2014!

 Sally now lives in Llantwit Major and works as an accompanist and teacher as well as performing with her violinist husband and professional colleagues.
 They have played in Brecon, North Wales and Norfolk and often give concerts in the Cardiff area.
 They have recently been joined in concerts by their young son who is a talented ‘cellist.